Roasted eggplant with an Asian twist. This is a luscious side dish full of spicy-sweet flavour and ready to punch its weight with your main course.

 Preheat oven to 200°C or 400°F.

 Slice eggplant in half lengthwise.
-Use a small knife and score the eggplant in a diamond pattern.
+Use a small knife and score halfway down to the skin of the eggplant in a diamond pattern.

 Place eggplant cut side up on a baking tray and brush eggplant with olive oil.
 Then season with sea salt.

 Roast in oven for 10 minutes or lightly golden brown.